Jobs & Internships

 We do our best to match the qualifications and interests of our interns with research, advisory and dialogue projects to which they can contribute most.
 Depending on their background and interests, GPPi interns will contribute to one or two of our issue areas:

 Candidates must be highly motivated to work in a demanding environment that requires excellent research and analysis as well as communication and project management skills.
-Applications of successful candidates must demonstrate:
+In their applications, successful candidates must demonstrate: